paulmillr/noble-ciphers/README.md

 const box = secretbox(key, nonce);
 const ciphertext = box.seal(plaintext);
 const plaintext = box.open(ciphertext);
+// secretbox does not manage nonces for you

 // Standalone salsa is also available import { salsa20, xsalsa20 } from '@noble/ciphers/salsa';